patrick-kidger/torchtyping/README.md

 - The `shape` argument can be any of:
   - An `int`: the dimension must be of exactly this size.
 If it is `-1` then any size is allowed.
   - A `str`: the size of the dimension passed at runtime will be bound to this name, and all tensors checked that the sizes are consistent.
-  - A `...`: An arbitrary number of dimensions.
+  - A `...`: An arbitrary number of dimensions of any sizes.
   - A `str: int` pair (technically it's a slice), combining both `str` and `int` behaviour.
 (Just a `str` on its own is equivalent to `str: -1`.)
   - A `str: ...` pair, in which case the multiple dimensions corresponding to `...` will be bound to the name specified by `str`, and again checked for consistency between arguments.
   - Any tuple of the above, e.g. `TensorType["batch": ..., "length": 10, "channels", -1]`